HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 - **Status:** Use the status of the deliverable in the provisional roadmap project
 - **GitHub action:** Explicitly list the deliverables to include in the GitHub action for reporting

-## Decision outcome <!-- REQUIRED -->
+## Decision outcomes <!-- REQUIRED -->

-Chosen option: "{option 1}", because {justification. e.g., only option which meets a key decision driver | which satisfies x condition | ... }.

-### Positive Consequences <!-- OPTIONAL -->
+### Assigning issues to deliverables

+TODO: Trying to decide between the labels option and the deliverable column option.

+- **Positive outcomes**
   - {e.g., improved performance on quality metric, new capability enabled, ...}
   - ...

-### Negative Consequences <!-- OPTIONAL -->
+- **Negative outcomes**
+  - {e.g., decreased performance on quality metric, risk, follow-up decisions required, ...}
+  - ...

+### Limiting the 30k deliverables included in reporting

+TODO: Trying to decide between the label option and the status option.

+- **Positive outcomes**
+  - {e.g., improved performance on quality metric, new capability enabled, ...}
+  - ...
+- **Negative outcomes**
   - {e.g., decreased performance on quality metric, risk, follow-up decisions required, ...}
   - ...

 ## Evaluation - Assigning issues to deliverables <!-- OPTIONAL -->